-O-GlcNAcylation has been documented in all metazoans (including animals, insects and plants), some bacteria, fungi and virus.
-O-GlcNAcylation is catalyzed by a discrete set of enzymes: O-GlcNAc transferase (OGT) and O-GlcNAcase (OGA).
+O-linked β-N-acetylglucosamine (O-GlcNAc) is a post-translational modification (i.e., O-GlcNAcylation) on serine/threonine residues of proteins.
+Distinct from the traditional glycosylation (i.e., N-glycosylation, O-glycosylation, and GPI-anchored glycosylation), O-GlcNAcylation is a unique intracellular monosaccharide modification without being further elongated into complex sugar structures.
+O-GlcNAcylation is catalyzed by a pair of enzymes: O-GlcNAc transferase (OGT) and O-GlcNAcase (OGA).
 OGT transfers the GlcNAc moiety from UDP-GlcNAc to specific serine/threonine residues of target proteins while OGA removes it.
-O-GlcNAcylation occurs on myriad of nuclear, cytosolic and mitochondrial proteins.
-Protein O-GlcNAcylation plays important roles in almost all biochemical processes examined (including transcription, translation, cell cycle, metabolism and signaling).
-Aberrant O-GlcNAcylation is underlying the etiologies of a number of chronic diseases (including cancer, diabetes, and neurodegenerative disease).
+As a highly dynamic modification, O-GlcNAcylation plays important roles in almost all biochemical processes examined (including transcription, translation, cell cycle, metabolism and signaling).
+Aberrant O-GlcNAcylation underlies the etiology and development of a number of chronic diseases (including cancer, diabetes, and neurodegenerative disease).
 Targeting protein O-GlcNAcylation holds great promise for biomedical applications (e.g., as therapeutic targets and biomarkers).